 Time Limits for Correcting a Report

-Many police departments approve correction requests filed within the first few days to two weeks after the original police report is completed.
-Each law enforcement agency sets its own rules.
-Your window depends on whether a lawsuit has already been filed, the severity of the collision, and the department’s internal policies.
+Many police departments approve correction requests within the first few days to two weeks after the original report is completed.
+Each department sets its own correction process rules, and your window depends on several factors: whether a lawsuit has been filed, the severity of the collision, and internal policies.

 State Reporting Deadlines

-State laws usually set deadlines for reporting a collision, not for correcting a police report.
-Still, these rules can affect how quickly police reports are created and how soon you should act.
-For example:
+State laws set deadlines for reporting a collision, not correcting one.
+These rules affect how quickly police reports are created and how soon you should act:

-- Arizona requires a written filing for crashes involving injury, fatality, or vehicle damage over $2,000 under ARS § 28-667.
+- Arizona requires a written filing for crashes involving injury, fatality, or property damage exceeding $2,000 under ARS § 28-667.

 - Louisiana requires immediate reporting for crashes involving injury, death, or property damage over $500 under LRS § 32:398.

-- Texas requires a filing within 10 days for collisions involving harm, death, or property damage over $1,000 under Transportation Code § 550.062, but it does not set a specific statute for amending the document.
+- Texas requires a filing within 10 days for collisions involving harm, death, or property damage over $1,000 under Transportation Code § 550.062 but does not set a statute for amending the document.

 Once Legal Proceedings Begin